mui/material-ui/docs/pages/blog/mui-core-v5.md

 Looking back, we are glad to say that, together, we have accomplished most of the objectives we defined in the [v4 release blog post](https://mui.com/blog/material-ui-v4-is-out/#whats-next).

+Some statistics with the released of v5.0.0 compared to the one of v4.0.0:

+- 5,832 new commits
+- 657 new contributors
+- From 2M downloads/month to 9.5M downloads/month on npm
+- From 350k users/month to 700k users/month on the documentation

 We are also proud to share that the monetization initiatives we have started right after the release of v4 are working, e.g. [the store](/blog/material-ui-v4-is-out/#premium-themes-store-✨).
 We have incorporated the company two years ago, grown between x2-3 a year since, and we're now over 10 people with a positive cashflow 🚀.
 We are on track to reach 16 people by December 2021.
 [We are hiring](/careers/) for growing our existing products, but also to explore a bold new product vertical, aligned with our mission.

 We couldn't be more grateful for the trust that the React community put in us.
-On average, we won 4% of market share in the React community every year.
+On average, we win 4% of market shares in the React community every year.

 <a href="https://docs.google.com/spreadsheets/d/1l5j3Xjtvm9XZtmb4ulLiWElQaXSlZlyCWT5ONrQMpBo/edit#gid=0"><img loading="lazy" src="/static/blog/mui-core-v5/react-market.png" alt="MUI market shares in download relative to react-dom" style="width: 439px; margin-bottom: 16px;" /></a>